Donald Trump's conflict with the news media: Federal government actions

+During Trump's first term in office, in 2017 the Department of Justice blocked AT&T's purchase of Time Warner unless it sold off CNN, a cable network that Trump often attacks.

 Shortly after Trump took office for a second time in January 2025, new Federal Communications Commission (FCC) chair Brendan Carr opened an investigation into underwriting credits on NPR and PBS.
 In contrast, Trump nominated 19 current and former hosts, reporters, and commentators to work in his second administration from the conservative-leaning Fox.
 In February 2025, FCC chair Carr demanded full footage from a 60 Minutes interview with Trump opponent Kamala Harris, which Trump was also suing Paramount (the parent company of CBS) over, alleging biased editing.
-Carr and the FCC must approve the pending acquisition of Paramount by Skydance Media.
+Approval of Carr and the FCC were required for the then-pending acquisition of Paramount by Skydance Media.
 Carr also revived previously dismissed complaints against ABC and NBC, but not Fox News, which tends to give Trump favorable coverage.
 On May 5, 2025, in an interview with CNBC's Sara Eisen, FCC chair Carr said he would consider pulling CBS's broadcast license.

 In May 2025, Trump issued Executive Order 14290 instructing the Corporation for Public Broadcasting (CPB) Board of Directors and all executive departments and agencies to cease federal funding for NPR and PBS.
 In July 2025, Trump signed the Rescissions Act of 2025.
 After failing to advance budget measures to eliminate federal funding for public broadcasting during his first administration, Trump requested a rescission bill to eliminate federal funding for the CPB, which passed in both chambers of the Republican-controlled Congress largely along party lines in July 2025, despite warnings from public media advocates that it would result in the closure of some stations and hamper access to emergency alerts in rural communities; the CPB's defunding and resulting closure would result in some public television and radio stations imposing staffing and programming cuts (with some electing to drop PBS and/or NPR programming altogether).

-Also in July 2025, Trump sued The Wall Street Journal and its owners for $10 billion over a story that described a collection of letters from associates of Jeffrey Epstein for a 2003 birthday album.
-The story focused on one letter which contained "the outline of a naked woman, which appears to be hand-drawn with a heavy marker" concluding "Happy Birthday — and may every day be another wonderful secret" with Trump's signature below her waist.
-The Journal filed a request with the judge to dismiss the lawsuit the following September.